ZehaIrawan/Fundamentals/js/practice/28-nov-practice.md

 newUser.age = 30
 ```

+{ ...user, age: 30 }
+The spread expands into:
+{ name: "Zeha", age: 20, age: 30 }
+And JS resolves duplicate keys by using the last occurrence, so age: 30 wins.

 ✅ Both valid and idiomatic.

 * First version is more concise and common in React/modern JS.